socketsupply/tapzero/README.md

 ## Source code

-The implementation is <500 loc ( https://github.com/Raynos/tapzero/blob/master/index.js ) and very readable.
+The implementation is <250 loc, (<500 with comments) ( https://github.com/Raynos/tapzero/blob/master/index.js ) and very readable.

 ## Migrating from tape